PetervanLunteren/EcoAssist/README.md

 </p>

 ## Citation
-If you use EcoAssist in you research, don't forget to cite the engine behind EcoAssist: [MegaDetector](https://github.com/microsoft/CameraTraps/blob/main/megadetector.md).
+If you use EcoAssist in your research, don't forget to cite the engine behind EcoAssist: [MegaDetector](https://github.com/microsoft/CameraTraps/blob/main/megadetector.md).
 ```BibTeX
 @article{beery2019efficient,
   title={Efficient Pipeline for Camera Trap Image Review},